PushpMicrosoft123/Cosmos-Migration/README.md

      Since processing happens on a local machine, there are no cost involve in terms of infra set up.
 If you want to run scripts for more that 50K records, you can think of runnng it on a VM with more computing power and space.

 - ## Complete Automation using DevOps pipelines:
-     To trigger end to end migration each script can be added as a release task in your CI pipelines once all the dependencies are installed.
+     To trigger end to end migration each script can be added as a release task in your CI pipelines.

-- ## Understanding scripts
+- ## Understanding the scripts
     #### 1. createBackUp.ps1
-    This script creates a backup container before performing any migration or document updates to allow roll backs at later stages in case of errors.
+    This creates a backup container before performing any operations to allow smooth roll backs at later stages in case of errors.
     Run this script to create a back-Up container for your Cosmos Document DB container.
     #### Parameters:
     **-cosmosConnectionString:** your cosmos db connection string.
 Please append database name to connection string before passing.
 Your patter should be : {cosmos connection string from Azure portal};Database={yourDBname}
     **-sourceContainerName**: Source container to be backed-Up.
     **-backupContainerName:** provide new collection name for your back-Up container.
     **-partitionKey:** Partition key to be set for new back-Up container.
-    **Suggestion:** Once Back-Up is completed please compare the document count of original collection and Back-Up collection to ensure if back-Up was success.
+    **Note:** Once Back-Up is completed please compare the document count of original collection and Back-Up collection to ensure if back-Up was success.

     ## Sample command for creating back-Up:
     .\createBackUp.ps1 -cosmosConnectionString "" -backupContainerName ""  -sourceContainerName "Test" -partitionKey "/_partitionKey"

     #### 2. loadAndTransform.ps1
-    Core powershell script that loads Cosmos DB documents on your machine/DevOps Agents into a single Json file and transform them to new state.
+    Core powershell script that loads Cosmos DB documents into a single Json file and transform them to new state.
 Below activities can be performed as part of transformation stage:
     1. Add new key-value pairs.
     2. Edit existing key-value pairs.
     3. Delete properties.
     4. Copy values from one key to another within your Json document(Supports linear copy, array to array copy and nested structures with depth as 100).
-    5. Type conversion from one data type to another. for eg: flat object to array, string to int/decimal or int/decimal to string.
+    5. Type conversion from one data type to another. for eg: custom object to array, string to int/decimal or int/decimal to string.
     6. Filter documents using select query to perform add/edit/delete/type-conversion operations on specific documents.

     #### Parameters: